near/docs/docs/develop/node/validator/validator-bootcamp.md

 ```
 export NEAR_ENV=guildnet
 ```
-You can also run this command to set the Near guildnet Environment persistant:
+You can also run this command to set the Near guildnet Environment persistent:
 ```
 echo 'export NEAR_ENV=guildnet' >> ~/.bashrc
 ```